SUSTAINABLE WINE SOUTH AFRICA (SWSA)

 Integrity

-The integrity of our wine is guaranteed by the Wine of Origin (WO) system, which is administered by the Wine and Spirit Board (WSB), a statutory board representative of the wine industry and appointed by the Minister of Agriculture, Forestry and Fisheries.
+The integrity of our wine is guaranteed by the Wine Certification Authority (WCA), which is administered by the Wine and Spirit Board (WSB), a statutory board representative of the wine industry and appointed by the Minister of Agriculture, Forestry and Fisheries.
 The seal on the neck of the bottle (which is often called the bus ticket by South African winemakers) means it has been certified by the WSB, and it guarantees the trustworthiness of all information relating to origin, cultivar and vintage as stated on the label.
 The identification numbers on the seal are an indication of the strict control by the Wine and Spirit Board, from the pressing of the grapes to the certifying of the final product.

 To qualify for the certification of origin (of the grapes used for the wine), cultivar (the type of grapes used for the wine like Chardonnay, Cabernet Sauvignon etc) and vintage (the year of the harvest when the grapes were picked), it must contain at least 100%, 85% and 85% of the three claims respectively.